pyxisalp/assignments/db/README.md

 # DB
-- design a ER model.
+- Design a ER model.
-- transform a ER model to a relation schema.
+- Transform a ER model to a relation schema.
-- normalize a relational schema.
+- Normalize a relational schema.
 (BCNF)
-- implement CRUD through ODBC.
+- Implement CRUD for DB through ODBC.